aws/aws-sdk-swift-s3-transfer-manager/README.md

 * Upload a directory
 * Download a bucket

-As mentioned above, S3TM allows monitoring the progress of all 4 operations above.
+The S3TM allows monitoring the progress of all 4 operations listed above.

 ## Getting Started